Astorias96/Microsoft_Scripting_Library/README.md

-# PowerShell_Scripting_Library
+# Batch_PowerShell_Scripting_Library
-This repository serves as a collection of Powershell scripts that can be used by system administrators.
+This repository serves as a collection of Batch and PowerShell scripts that can be used by system administrators.

 # Environments